MicrosoftDocs/power-automate-docs/articles/create-team-flows.md

 ---
 # Share a cloud flow

-Share a cloud flow with others in your organization so they can also benefit from automation you've created.
+Share a cloud flow with others in your organization and guest users so they can also benefit from automation you've created.
 There are three primary ways to share a cloud flow in Power Automate:

 - Add an owner to a cloud flow.
 - Share a cloud flow with run-only privileges.
 - Share a copy of a cloud flow.

-> [!IMPORTANT]
-> You can't share cloud flows with guest users in your tenant.

 ## Prerequisites